hiagoisoppo/gourmet-guidance/README.md

 During development we use the following technologies: ViteJs, TypeScript, ReactJs, Redux, ReactRouterDom, Sass, Bootstrap, ReactBootstrap, ReactTestingLibrary, Cypress, Mocha, Vitest.

 ### Functionalities:
-- List of updated recipes.
+- List of updated recipes, using the APIs: [TheCocktailDB](https://www.thecocktaildb.com/api.php) and [TheMealDB](https://www.themealdb.com/).
 - Search and filter recipes, using categories and keywords.
 - Detailed tab with step-by-step instructions for the recipe, including follow-up tips.
 - Favorites tab, to store all the recipes that the user liked most in LocalStorage.